Public Investment Fund: Criticism

 PIF has been characterized as among the least transparent sovereign wealth funds in the world.
 In 2016, The Wall Street Journal noted that none of the fund's investments were named.
 According to Steffen Hertog, a professor at the London School of Economics, the PIF "is seen as opaque, a black box.
 Few know what's going on there, including sometimes other government ministries."
 As the PIF is a ministry-operated company with an overwhelming focus on domestic investments, some scholars characterize it as a "quasi-sovereign wealth fund."
-The funds investments within the kingdom include dates, camels, and coffee, but also amusement, sports, tourism and renewable energy.
+The fund's investments within the kingdom include dates, camels, and coffee, but also amusement, sports, tourism and renewable energy.

-In March 2019 it was revealed that PIF paid a New York communications firm, Karv Communications, $120,000 a month to repair the Saudis' damaged reputation after the assassination of Jamal Khashoggi.
+In March 2019, it was revealed that PIF paid a New York communications firm, Karv Communications, $120,000 a month to repair the Saudis' damaged reputation after the assassination of Jamal Khashoggi.

 The governance structure of PIF has been called into question, specifically with respect to how much control Mohammad bin Salman wields over investment choices and broader decision making at PIF.
 In October 2022, Yasir Al-Rumayyan (the governor of PIF) gave an interview where he spoke about resisting the ambitious purchases of international stocks advocated by Mohammad bin Salman at the beginning of 2020 as the world was grappling with COVID-19.
 The concern was that giving the PIF tens of billions of dollars from the Saudi central bank to fund this stock buying was risky, and might devalue the local currency.
 Although Mohammad bin Salman is the chairman of PIF, PIF has denied "any suggestion that the decision-making or conduct of the board of PIF is unduly influenced (or influenced in any way contrary to the principles of good governance) by the crown prince."
 Yasir Al-Rumayyan claims he was overruled by King Salman of Saudi Arabia, who is still officially head of the Saudi state as king.
 Yasir Al-Rumayyan also admitted that the $35 billion spent by the PIF on stocks soon rose to $49 billion when markets rose.

 The fund's domestic investments tend to go to firms owned by elites with long-standing personal connections to the Saudi state.

 Some of PIF's assets were transferred to the organization in 2017 after the Saudi regime conducted an "anti-corruption" purge whereby assets of 400 of Saudi Arabia's richest people were seized by the regime.